therealcooperpark/hero/README.md

 # HERO
 **H**ighways **E**numerated by **R**ecombination **O**bservations

-HERO is a pipeline designed to parse and visualize highways of genome-wide recombination using the output of the recombination detection tool fastGEAR.
+HERO is a pipeline, written in Python, designed to parse and visualize highways of genome-wide recombination using the output of the recombination detection tool fastGEAR.
 Currently, it works in 3 steps:

 1) For each recombined DNA fragment, uses BLASTN to find the most likely donor from the fastGEAR donor cluster.